landelare/landelare.github.io/_posts/2022-09-27-tips-and-tricks.md

 ---
 title: "Assorted tips and tricks"
-excerpt: "A small collection of hidden settings."
+excerpt: "A small collection of hidden settings and other features."
-last_modified_at: 2024-03-25
+last_modified_at: 2024-08-29
 ---

-This will be nothing new for you if you've read
-[Unity starter pack](/2022/07/16/unity-starter-pack.html), but these turned out to be more popular among people who are otherwise not transitioning from Unity.
+This collection of tricks used to be part of the [Unity starter pack](/2022/07/16/unity-starter-pack.html), but these turned out to be more popular among people who are otherwise not transitioning from Unity.